Motivate! Our Certification program is a measurable way to motivate action.

 - Scroll through the page and select the online link for Light, Medium, or Deep Green Certification to submit and pay for your application.
 Each level (Light, Medium, or Deep Green) must be applied and paid for separately.

-- For Medium and Deep Green applications, prepare to upload a photo of your Green Team or greening work (1 MB max).
+- For Light, Medium, and Deep Green applications, you can upload a photo of your Green Team or greening work (1 MB max).

 - Successful applicants receive a beautiful certificate suitable for framing, indicating their level of achievement (Light, Medium, or Deep Green) and online recognition in our national network.